mohammadoumar/emotion_classification_LR/README.md

-# Sentiment Analysis and Emotion Classification for Comics using Large Language Models (LLMS)
+# Sentiment Analysis and Emotion Classification for Comics using Large Language Models (LLMs)

 Fine-tuning LLMs using LLaMA-Factory for Sentiment Analysis in Comics.
 We reformulate emotion classification as a *text generation task*.
 We experiment with the following models: